Food Help > Basic Food

 Non-citizen American Indian

-Eligible for SNAP Immediately
+Eligible for Basic Food Immediately

-Eligible for SNAP After Five Years
+Eligible for Basic Food After Five Years

 Legal Permanent Residents (green card holders)